adjust/dev-docs/docs/web/features/configuration/log-level.md

 ## Set log output

 You can delegate a log output location in your web app to show logs directly on the screen.
-To do this, specify an HTML selector in the `logOutput` property in the [`initSdk` method](web-initSdk-invocation).
+To do this, specify an HTML selector in the `logOutput` argument in the [`initSdk` method](web-initSdk-invocation).
 The SDK logs will print to this container.

 ```{include} /web/fragments/Adjust.md
 :start-after: logOutput